Presidency of Ulysses S. Grant: Colfax Massacre

 After the November 4, 1872, election, Louisiana was a split state.
 In a controversial election, two candidates were claiming victory as governor.
 Violence was used to intimidate black Republicans.
 The fusionist party of Liberal Republicans and Democrats claimed John McEnery as the victor, while the Republicans claimed U.S. Senator William P. Kellogg.
-Two months later each candidate was sworn in as governor on January 13, 1873.
+Two months later, each candidate was sworn in as governor on January 13, 1873.
 A federal judge ruled that Kellogg was the rightful winner of the election and ordered him and the Republican-based majority to be seated.
 The White League supported McEnery and prepared to use military force to remove Kellogg from office.
 Grant ordered troops to enforce the court order and protect Kellogg.
 On March 4, Federal troops under a flag of truce and Kellogg's state militia defeated McEnery's fusionist party's insurrection.

 A dispute arose over who would be installed as judge and sheriff at the Colfax courthouse in Grant Parish.
-Kellogg's two appointees had seized control of the Court House on March 25 with aid and protection of black state militia troops.
-Then on April 13, White League forces attacked the courthouse and massacred 50 black militiamen who had been captured.
+Kellogg's two appointees had seized control of the courthouse on March 25 with the aid and protection of black state militia troops.
+Then, on April 13, White League forces attacked the courthouse and massacred 50 black militiamen who had been captured.
 A total of 105 blacks were killed trying to defend the Colfax courthouse for Governor Kellogg.
 On April 21, Grant sent in the U.S. 19th Infantry Regiment to restore order.
 On May 22, Grant issued a new proclamation to restore order in Louisiana.
 On May 31, McEnery finally told his followers to obey "peremptory orders" of the President.
 The orders brought a brief peace to New Orleans and most of Louisiana, except, ironically, Grant Parish.